aimms/how-to/Articles/139/139-Multiple-Solutions.rst

 Some of the solvers in AIMMS, including the CP Optimizer solver for Constraint Programming problems, support not only returning a single (optimal) solution, but also a pool of feasible solutions.

-Some time ago, `Hakank's Home Page <http://www.hakank.org>`_ has done a thorough `A first look at AIMMS + CP (AIMMS with Constraint Programming) <http://www.hakank.org/constraint_programming_blog/2012/11/a_first_look_at_aimmscp_aimms_with_constraint_programming.html>`_.
+Some time ago, `Hakank's website <http://www.hakank.org>`_ has done a thorough in the article `"A first look at AIMMS + CP (AIMMS with Constraint Programming)"" <http://www.hakank.org/constraint_programming_blog/2012/11/a_first_look_at_aimmscp_aimms_with_constraint_programming.html>`_.
 One of the remarks posted at the end was that it was not completely clear how to obtain multiple solutions from the CP Optimizer solver.

 In this post we will show how to instruct the solver to create additional solutions and retrieve them to AIMMS after the solver execution is finished.
 We will use the N-Queens problems from Hakan's article as an example.

-:download:`Download example project <downloads/NQueens_converted.zip>`
+   :download:`Download N-Queens example <downloads/NQueens_converted.zip>`

-Solution storage limit
+Solution Storage Limit
 ---------------------------

 In the case CP Optimizer, you can influence the number of solutions that are created (and stored in the GMP solution repository) via the option ``solution_storage_limit``, which is an option specific to CP Optimizer.
-Find it under *Tools > Project Options > Specific solvers > CPoptimizer > General*.
+Find it under :menuselection:`Tools > Project Options > Specific solvers > CPoptimizer > General`.

 By setting this option to a very large value, you can instruct the solver to store all solutions to the problem in the GMP solution repository.
 You can either change this setting explicitly in the project settings, or you can use the block statement to temporary use alternative project settings.
 For example:

 .. code-block:: aimms
+   :linenos:
-   :caption: ``MaxNumberOfSolutions`` is a parameter with a very large initial value

-   block where solution_storage_limit := MaxNumberOfSolutions  ;
+   !MaxNumberOfSolutions is a parameter with a very large initial value block where solution_storage_limit := MaxNumberOfSolutions  ;
       solve NQueensPlan;
    endblock;